robjloranger/odin-recipes/README.md

 ## Overview

+The project is to build a simple recipe website.

 This website will start out ugly, with just an index and a handful of recipes.

-Later the pathway will expand on the HTML basics and ad styling.
+Later the pathway will expand on the HTML basics and add styling.

 ## Skills etc